 SAMRU’s Representation Executive Council serves students by representing their opinions on dozens of additional university committees on a very broad range of topics from academic scheduling to valedictorian selection and everything in between.
 This work requires input and participation from SAMRU members through a variety of feedback mechanisms and through volunteer opportunities.

 SAMRU partners with other student organizations to represent students’ interests municipally, provincially and federally.
 SAMRU is a member of the Council of Alberta University Students (CAUS), which advocates for students on post-secondary issues such as tuition fees and university funding.
 As the provincial government is largely responsible for the post-secondary sector, CAUS is the primary avenue for effecting change for our university.
-For the 2016/17 year, SAMRU’s VP External was chosen as the Chair of CAUS.

 The Canadian Alliance of Students’ Associations (CASA) is the federal group in which SAMRU holds membership.
 It advocates on national issues of accessibility, affordability, innovation and quality.